Generalized Degrees of Freedom of Noncoherent Diamond Networks: Conclusions

 \section{Conclusions}

 In this paper, we characterized the gDoF of the diamond network with $2$ relays, with an asymmetric scaling of the link strengths.
 For some regimes, a simple decode-and-forward scheme was sufficient to achieve the gDoF, and a conventional form of the cut-set upper bound could be used.
-There were other regimes, where relay selection or training-based schemes would not achieve the gDoF of the conventional cut-set bound.
+There were other regimes, where relay selection or training-based schemes would not meet the conventional cut-set bound in terms of the gDoF.
 For these cases, we derived a new upper bound for the gDoF, beginning with a modification of the conventional cut-set upper bound for the capacity of the network.
-In order to analyze the optimization problem in the upper bound, we derived a looser version of the upper bound.
+In order to simplify the optimization problem in the upper bound, we derived a looser version of the upper bound.
 Then we obtained a subsequent version of this optimization problem with feasible solutions restricted to discrete probability distributions.
 The final version is shown to have the same gDoF as the previous looser version.
-We proved that for the final version of the upper bound optimization problem, we can use a distribution with just two mass points to achieve the gDoF.
+We proved that for the final version of the upper bound optimization problem, we can use a distribution with just two mass points to obtain the solution in terms of the gDoF.
 This distribution could be explicitly obtained.

 To obtain the lower bound for the gDoF, we used the structure of the solution of the upper bound.
 The lower bound used a time-sharing random variable with a support of size two.
 This design mimics the gDoF-optimal distribution for the upper bound optimization problem which had two mass points.
 In our scheme, the channels from the source to the relays were trained using a single symbol in every block of length $T$.
-The relays scaled the received data symbols using the channel estimate, and then performed a quantize-map-forward (QMF) operation on the scaled symbols: this we called train-scale QMF (TS-QMF) scheme.
+The relays scaled the received data symbols using the channel estimate, and then performed a quantize-map-forward (QMF) operation on the scaled symbols: this we called the train-scale QMF (TS-QMF) scheme.
 We did not use training from the relays to the destination, as seen in the TS-QMF scheme, which is shown to be gDoF-optimal.
 We showed that if training is to be done on all the links of the network, then the gDoF cannot be achieved in some regimes of the network.

 Our achievability scheme can be extended to the noncoherent $n-$relay diamond network, but the upper bounds for this case is an open problem.
 The larger open problem is obtaining the gDoF for general noncoherent networks.
 We believe that our work is the first characterization of the gDoF for a noncoherent wireless network.